darekf77/tnp/docs/PHILOSOPHY.md

 .. only possible with isomorphic code ✅

 ## 4. Strongly Typed Frontend/Backend/Database

-...imagine changing entity property and because of that <br>
+...imagine changing an entity property, and as a result,<br>
-angular templates variables get refactor!<br>
+Angular template variables are automatically refactored! <br>
-You can't better "not repeat yourself" coding! ✍️
+This is the ultimate way to practice "Don't Repeat Yourself" (DRY) in coding! ✍️

 ## 5. Everything automatically generated